First Published: 18th September 2018 | Updated: 15th November 2018 Take Me Straight To The Infographic

-Unless you’ve been living in a plastic bubble for the last 10 years, you’ll have heard of Twitter.
+Unless you’ve been living under a great big rock for the last ten years, you’ll have heard all about Twitter.
 There’s a difference between knowing it exists and using it to its full potential, however.

-In case you have been living in that plastic bubble, Twitter is one of the many social media sites.
+In case you have been living under that great big rock, Twitter is one of many social media sites.
 It’s used both by individuals and by businesses.
 Tweets, rather than being the noise that birds make, are short messages sent to followers.

 Over the last decade, Twitter has become increasingly popular.
 It’s a novel way of communicating, in messages limited to 280 characters.
-Such a short limit means users have to get creative with their use of language.
+Such a short limit means users must get creative with their use of language.

 Twitter allows networking through ‘following’ other users.
 When you follow someone, you receive their tweets.
 It’s good Twitter etiquette to follow back, unless your new follower is a bot or troll.

 For business users, Twitter can be an excellent marketing tool.
 When you’re forced to be creative with your words, your advertising can be much more effective.

 OVER 17 MILLION TWITTER ACCOUNTS IN THE UK